Jobhdez/jobhdez.github.io/_posts/2024-09-21-improving-performance-of-fmul-with-double-arithmetic.md

 1.0000000011111101111111110000000000000000000000000000
 ```

-to nearest 24 bits, following the same process
+And to the nearest 24 bits, following the same process, we do:

 ```
 > round(a * b, SG, RN); // round to 24-bit precision
 > round(a * b, D, RN); // round to 53-bit precision
 ```

-So the rounding process, should always start with picking the "integral part"
+So the rounding process, should always start with picking the "integral part".

 so the exact mult will return prod.hi and prod.lo so that $$ a * b = prod.hi + prod.lo $$; for example,